gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 Create the topology file
 ------------------------

-..  container:: justify

 Within the *preparation/* folder, create a folder named *ff/*.

-..  container:: justify

 From the same page from the ATB repository, download the file named
 |GROMACS_G54A7FF.itp| and place within *ff/*.
 Download as well the GROMACS top file named |Gromacs4.5.x-5.x.x54a7.itp|
 containing most of the force field parameters.
 Finally, copy the |ethanol_h2o.itp| file for the water molecules in the *ff/* folder.

 .. |GROMACS_G54A7FF.itp| raw:: html